 Hear the Angels Sing

-Traverse City is in the heart of Michigan’s loveliest wine region, and it’s hard to think of a better way to enjoy the holiday season than taking a wine-tasting jaunt out to the beautiful vineyards of the Old Mission and Leelanau Peninsulas.
-(Since many wineries have special winter hours, be sure to check ahead—or use the services of one of the area’s many wine tour operators!)
-Here’s your Up North guide to wine.
+Traverse City is in the heart of Michigan’s loveliest wine region, and it’s hard to think of a better way to enjoy the holiday season than taking a wine-tasting jaunt out to the beautiful vineyards on Old Mission and Leelanau peninsulas.
+Since many wineries have special winter hours, be sure to check ahead—or use the services of one of the area’s many wine tour operators!
+Here’s your Northern Michigan wine guide.

 Explore “Christmas in the Village” at the Grand Traverse Commons

 Famed as a “foodie town,” Traverse City wouldn’t be Traverse City if the holiday season didn’t include some fantastic feasts.
-One example: the December 9 Harvest Dinner at the Black Star Farms Winery features Michigan-grown chestnuts incorporated into a variety of wine-paired seasonal dishes.
-(Get tickets here.)
+Ring in the New Year with a seven-course extravaganza at 123 Speakeasy or enjoy a wine-paired, multi-course meal at the elegant Inn at Black Star Farms.

 Wonder at a Midnight Clear

-The essence of a visit to Traverse City is the great outdoors, and there is no more magical way to experience winter here that by venturing outside on a clear, starry night.
+The essence of Traverse City is the great outdoors, and the most magical way to experience winter here is by venturing outside on a clear, starry night.
 Take skis or snowshoes—or just a good pair of walking boots and explore the luminous beauty of it all.
-(If you’re lucky, and pick a dark spot like the Sleeping Bear Dunes or the Mission Point Lighthouse Park, you may even have a chance to spot the Northern Lights.)
+If you’re lucky, and pick a dark spot like Sleeping Bear Dunes National Lakeshore or Mission Point Lighthouse Park, you may even have a chance to spot the Northern Lights.

-Ring in the New Year at the Cherry-T Ball Drop, an amazing December 31 street party featuring a massive illuminated cherry that is lowered to signify the coming year!
+Ring in the New Year at the Cherry-T Ball Drop, an annual New Year’s Eve street party featuring a massive illuminated cherry that is lowered to signify the coming year.
 Live music and entertainment are all part of this fun winter party in Downtown Traverse City.
 And in typical “Up North” fashion, the price of admission is in the form of canned goods that are donated to local food banks and shelters.
-Find more Up North ball drops here.